dwhinham/dwhinham.github.io/portfolio.md

 [![str2_thumb]][str2]
 </div>

-Developed as part of the [Computer Games Development] module of my BSc. degree, this game was designed as a nod to the 1989 classic, [Stunt Car Racer](http://gamesnostalgia.com/en/game/stunt-track-racer) on the Amiga.
+Developed as part of the [Computer Games Development] module of my BSc degree, this game was designed as a nod to the 1989 classic, [Stunt Car Racer](http://gamesnostalgia.com/en/game/stunt-track-racer) on the Amiga.

 The objective is simple - complete the circuit by reaching all the checkpoints before the time runs out.
 If you fall off the track, you can reset to the previous checkpoint, __BUT__ it will cost you 10 seconds!

 The game features:
-  * A custom game engine written from scratch in C++.
+  * A custom game engine written from scratch in C++
-  * Cross-platform support by using [SDL][sdl] and OpenGL.
+  * Cross-platform support by using [SDL][sdl] and OpenGL
-  * Sophisticated vehicle physics using [Bullet][bullet].
+  * Sophisticated vehicle physics using [Bullet][bullet]
-  * Custom "zone"-based memory allocation and management (à la the Doom and Quake engines).
+  * Custom "zone"-based memory allocation and management (à la the Doom and Quake engines)
-  * Data-driven track, car, and asset loading by means of parsing [YAML](http://yaml.org/) (.yml) files.
+  * Data-driven track, car, and asset loading by means of parsing [YAML](http://yaml.org/) (.yml) files
-  * Semi-automated track geometry generation by using control points loaded from data files to create [Catmull-Rom splines](https://en.wikipedia.org/wiki/Centripetal_Catmull%E2%80%93Rom_spline).
+  * Semi-automated track geometry generation by using control points loaded from data files to create [Catmull-Rom splines](https://en.wikipedia.org/wiki/Centripetal_Catmull%E2%80%93Rom_spline)

 #### Resources